oppia/oppia-web-developer-docs/Launching-new-features.md

 6. If the feature testing reveals that the feature is not yet ready for production, you must work on fixing the highlighted issues before proceeding further.
 You can request a re-test once all the testing feedback is addressed.

 7. Once you receive a go-ahead from the feature testers, you must merge another PR.
-This PR should do only one thing, i.e. move the feature flag to the PROD stage, allowing it to be enabled/disabled in production (by the admin(s)). **NOTE: When opening this PR, include a link to the testing doc or other proof that the feature has been approved for release.** While this PR is open, confirm with the release coordinators that the new CUJs for this feature have been added to the overall CUJs used for testing releases in general.
+This PR should do only one thing, i.e. move the feature flag to the PROD stage, allowing it to be enabled/disabled in production (by the release-coordinator(s)). **NOTE: When opening this PR, include a link to the testing doc or other proof that the feature has been approved for release.** While this PR is open, confirm with the release coordinators that the new CUJs for this feature have been added to the overall CUJs used for testing releases in general.

-8. Once this PR is merged, send a ["job run request"](https://forms.gle/rUJaHJSpRGemtGDp6) to the release coordinators to turn on the feature in production by adding a rule in the `/admin` page.
+8. Once this PR is merged, send a ["job run request"](https://forms.gle/rUJaHJSpRGemtGDp6) to the release coordinators to turn on the feature in production by adding a rule in the `/release-coordinator` page.
     - (Optional) If you like, you can fill in [this form](https://goo.gl/forms/sNBWrW03fS6dBWEp1) to announce your feature to the public once it's launched!

 9. Once the feature is confirmed to be functioning as intended in production (for at least 2 weeks) by the product team, please do the following, in order: